apiverve/countryboundaries.NET-API/Readme.md

 Country Boundaries API
 ============

-Country Shapes is a simple tool for getting the shape of a specific country's border.
+Country Boundaries is a simple tool for getting the shape of a specific country's border.
 It returns the shape of the specified country's border.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)